Academic Map

 Required Milestones: Term 6

-Complete four Geography Core courses ( ≥ C minus ) in each
+Complete GEO2XXX ( ≥ C minus )

 Sample Schedule: Term 7 hrs